Ganienkeh: Settlement at Miner Lake

+The Mohawk established a "permanent nonreservation settlement" and claimed sovereign status.
+Ganienkeh's founding was stated to be "a rare case of Indigenous people reclaiming land from the United States."
 Ganienkeh spokespeople state it is the only Kanienkehaka (Mohawk Nation) community that functions solely under the original Kaianerehkowa (the Constitution of the Iroquois Confederacy) without influence or interference of the United States or Canadian governments.
 The people claim that the Two Row Wampum (Guswhenta) guarantees Ganienkeh the right to exist as a sovereign entity within the international community.
 They note that as a sovereign people they may not be taxed by New York or the federal government.